John McCain Hospitalized Again, Asks Son-In-Law To ‘Take Care Of Meghan’

-John McCain has been battling health issues for quite some time now and it all started back when he was diagnosed with brain cancer.
-Just two short weeks ago, however, McCain was hospitalized for emergency treatment for an intestinal infection called diverticulitis.
+John McCain has been battling health issues for quite some time now, and it all started back when he was diagnosed with brain cancer.
+Just two short weeks ago, McCain was hospitalized for emergency treatment for an intestinal infection called diverticulitis.
 Now, he has been hospitalized again and things aren’t sounding good.

 According to a report from AZCentral, McCain, who is currently battling a deadly form of brain cancer, is back in the hospital.
 His son-in-law shared some information that is quite concerning about McCain.